silver2row/sabertooth/README.md

 # This software!
 From above, the software uses the library pysabertooth.
 I then imported time to use time.sleep to keep my motors turning for a period of time.
-The fourth line, that was changed due to reasons on the Linux board, the BBGW, is done to suit the UART capabilities of the board at /dev/ttyO1 for UART1.
+The fourth line, that was changed due to reasons on the Linux board, the BBGW, is done to suit the UART capabilities of the board at /dev/ttyO2 for UART2 but TXD only.
 I slowed the baudrate down to set it as a packetized serial connection from the Sabertooth
 2 x 12.
 The address, if you read over the packetized serial section of the Sabertooth 2 x 12 documentation, states that the address at 128 w/ switches one and two up can be used w/ that specific baudrate.